johnnymetz/johnny-metz-blog/content/posts/pass-django-model-field-choices-to-frontend.md

 See all of our `size` choices listed in a clean and strctured format.
 Our frontend can fetch these choices on page load and dynamically render them.

 DRF builds `OPTIONS` requests for all endpoints out of the box.
-It includes the `actions` objects for `POST` and `PUT` endpoints ([source code](https://github.com/encode/django-rest-framework/blob/335054a5d36b352a58286b303b608b6bf48152f8/rest_framework/metadata.py#L73)).
-Notice we get the same data in a `PUT` object when we request the options for any specific device:
+It includes the `actions` object for `POST` and `PUT` endpoints ([source code](https://github.com/encode/django-rest-framework/blob/335054a5d36b352a58286b303b608b6bf48152f8/rest_framework/metadata.py#L79)).
+Notice we get the same data for our device instance endpoint:

 ```json
 // http OPTIONS http://localhost:8000/api/devices/1/